containers/buildah/docs/buildah-commit.1.md

 specified, which should allow for identical images to be committed at different times.

+Conflicts with the similar **--timestamp** flag, which also sets its specified time on layer contents.

 **--squash**

 Squash all of the new image's layers (including those inherited from a base image) into a single new layer.